 Learn about the Orifice flange and long weld neck flange that is used in piping and equipment.
 Special flanges are not as common as regular flanges.
 They are used to serve some specific function within the piping system.

-Orifice Flanges are used with an orifice flow meter that is why it called orifice flanges.
+Orifice Flanges are used with an orifice flow meter which is why it is called orifice flanges.
 The purpose of the orifice meter is to measure the flow rate of either liquids or gasses that pass through the pipe.

 These flanges are always used in a set of two.
-In this image, you can see the complete set of items that used with orifice flange.
+In this image, you can see the complete set of items that are used with an orifice flange.

 Two flanges, Orifice Plate, Gaskets, Pressure taps, and Jack screw hole with two jackscrews.
 I will explain each of these.

 Orifice flanges are available from Class #300 to Class #2500.
 Class #300 flanges are available in threaded, slip-on, and weld neck end types.
 Whereas, Class# 600 and above flanges are available in only weld neck type end connection.
 Dimensions of these flanges are covered in ASME B16.36.

 The orifice plate is a specially designed plate with a hole at the center that creates a pressure drop to measure the flow rate.
 Please note that the orifice plate is not interchangeable.
 It means you cannot use an orifice plate of water line into the hydrocarbon line.

 The size of the hole and the angle, as shown in the image, are specifically designed for the service.